My goal as a teacher is to empower students to ask questions of the world around them, even as they interrogate their own assumptions about society.

 I also recognize the importance of incorporating engaged learning opportunities within classroom learning.
-To this end, students have participated in court room observations, community hearings on criminal justice policy and incorporated their lyceum experiences in writing assignments.
+To this end, students have participated in court room observations, community hearings on criminal justice policy and incorporated their co-curricular experiences in writing assignments.
 I have also had the privilege of teaching an engaged learning course, which involved students participating in a mentoring program at a Charlotte area business and traveling to Boston to collaborate with the Louis D. Brown Peace Institute to conduct an evaluation of their annual walk for peace.

 COURSES TAUGHT